anshgedia04/Java_Dsa/java_Flow/Exicution.md

 ### Key Notes:
 - Bytecode cannot run directly on any system.
 - JVM is required to interpret the bytecode into machine code.
-- This is the reason Java is platform-independent
+- This is the reason Java is platform-independent.

 ---